 Answer: Technical communication is a term that encompasses the strategies used to convey complex information about technical services, products, systems, or processes to targeted audiences.
 It includes various forms of communication, including specialized information and instructional materials for technical and scientific items, such as computer hardware and software, and manufacturing or research equipment.
-Individuals with an education in technical communication can find employment in information technology, health care, market research, digital publishing, human resources, public relations, business-to-business marketing, or other related fields.
+Individuals with bachelor’s and/or master’s in technical communication can find employment in information technology, health care, market research, digital publishing, human resources, public relations, business-to-business marketing, and other related fields.

 Master’s in Technical Communication Programs

-Skills for Graduates with a Master’s in Technical Communication
+Skills for Graduates with a Degree in Technical Communication

-The table below lists a number of professional skills that students may develop through a master’s program in technical communication.
+The table below lists a number of professional skills that students may develop through a bachelor’s and/or master’s program in technical communication.

 |Advanced writing and editing||Research and analysis|